 Fair isle accessories, scarves in particular, can be problematic.
 I tend to make most of my scarves in the 64-72 inch length after blocking, lining them would result in a very heavy scarf.
 Knit has a tendency to curl to the purl side in length, and toward the knit top and bottom.
 Rayon chenille is a customer favorite, knitting it double bed in any DBJ variant is nearly impossible on my E 6000 because of shedding and electronic eye reading errors (I would consider ladder DBJ), and I was left with finding a short float pattern that might look acceptable on its reverse, and lie flat.
 Weaving draft charts can be a great source for repeats for geometric FI knitting.
 The pattern used below is an adaptation of one.
 The first swatch (1) looked fine.
 The long one followed it.
-When I ironed it however, I noticed not only a missing black square or 2 in my mylar repeat (hidden by the fuzz of the chenille in the first swatch), but how lovely to have a totally curved, far longer edge (if only that was what I wanted)!
+When I ironed it, however, I noticed not only a missing black square or 2 in my mylar repeat (hidden by the fuzz of the chenille in the first swatch) but how lovely for it to have a totally curved, far longer edge (if only that was what I wanted)!
 On analyzing the possible cause I noticed the repeat had many more stitches knit in the chenille than the wool along that edge.
 Back to the drawing board: the repeat was sorted out using high contrast, smooth yarns (3 and 4), and the pattern was adjusted to a different location on the needle bed.

-Assuming one uses a crochet cast on and binds off around gate pegs at the top, a chain is created at both ends, akin to that created in crochet, and one can idetntify a front loop, a back loop, and the whole chain.
+Then, I thought I might introduce a border.
+The chenille is thicker than the wool, so any hem or stocking stitch edge was too wide.
+I would have preferred to chain behind the knit to help flatten the bottom and top edges and ran into yarn breakage galore.
+The final piece was made using 1X1 FI in the chenille “solid” color stripe to keep a balanced width and fabric thickness, and cast on and bound off edges were rehung and “bound off” again, to help cut down on their rolling toward the knit.
+The finished scarf measures 8″X69″, both knit and purl sides are shown below, side edge lengths now match.Assuming one uses a crochet cast on and binds off around gate pegs at the top, a chain is created at both ends, akin to that created in crochet, and one can identify a front loop, a back loop, and the whole chain.
 Any of the 3 may be “rehung” onto the KM, and the options are to knit a row and bind off again, or simply bind off again, for different looks that start to emulate single crochet a bit and can help stabilize edges or decorate them.
-It is helpful to keep notes as to sequence used and which side is facing with each re hanging.
+It is helpful to keep notes as to the sequence used and which side is facing with each re-hanging.
 Audrey Palmer at one point authored the Empisal book of linked edgings ISBN 0969485905.
-Intended for use with the empisal (later = Studio) linker, there are lots of interesting uses for combinations of essentially find off techniques, and some resurfaced when she published her books on knit weaving.
+Intended for use with the Empisal (later = Studio) linker, there are lots of interesting uses for combinations of essentially find off techniques, and some resurfaced when she published her books on knit weaving.

-a scarf knit in pattern, using tech 138, double bed on Passap KM; light weight and drape allow it to be wrapped and worn in multiple ways; knit in 16/2 cotton, measures 11 X 76 inches partially blocked
+A scarf knit in pattern, using tech 138, double bed on Passap KM; lightweight and drape allow it to be wrapped and worn in multiple ways; knit in 16/2 cotton, measures 11 X 76 inches partially blocked